 Mr Sparkler's Glory (MSG) Hole

-We had several plans to push both ends of the Windypit, unfortunately, soon after the completion of surveying, the temporary fence surrounding the entrance was blown over, and several sheep were lost into the hole.
-The landowner has understandably capped the entrance meaning no further work has been performed since.
+We had several plans to dig both ends of the Windypit to see if there was a possible continuation, unfortunately, soon after the completion of surveying, the temporary fence surrounding the entrance was blown over during a night of extremely strong winds, and several sheep were lost into the hole.
+The landowner capped the entrance.